 Yet 72% of families don’t live by an agreed set of rules.
 And 95% of families would like to learn how to live by an agreed set of rules.
 (Parent Gym)

 Each household will have different expectations which depend on the values and qualities the parents want to bring out in their children.
 It is useful to work out what these qualities are and to work out what rule needs to be in place to back up the way we want our children to behave.

-Next we need to involve our children in working out our ‘family rules’.
+Next, we need to involve our children in working out our ‘family rules’.
 It is best if there are just a few to start with.
 Between three and five is best, and definitely no more than ten.
 They can always be changed over time, as our children learn what we expect and different actions start causing concern.
 The rules need to be suitable for our children’s age and developmental stage.
 They need to be worded positively (so ‘treat each other with respect’ rather than ‘don’t hit’).
 It is important not to see this as an opportunity to impose control on our children but to have a discussion about the things that are causing difficulties.
 We can then do some problem-solving until we come up with solutions that both parents and children can agree to.

 It helps if we can be specific when deciding on our rules, whilst at the same time not making them too daunting.
-For instance if there is a rule about mealtimes it may be necessary to expand on the rule to describe exactly the behaviours we want.
+For instance, if there is a rule about mealtimes it may be necessary to expand on the rule to describe exactly the behaviours we want.
 (I.e. Emily will sit down with her bottom on the chair, for fifteen minutes; use her spoon and fork and try a tiny bit of each food on the plate).
 If our child then speaks with their mouth full, we can choose to ignore the behaviour and just encourage the ones on the list until they are ingrained.
 If talking whilst eating is still a problem in a few weeks we can then tweak the rule and include it in the behaviours we want.

 Children respond best if they are given one instruction at a time and are given plenty of time to comply.
-Short commands such as ‘Sam, coat’ or ‘Sophie, homework’ can be more easily understood than lengthy explanations where our children have the chance to ‘tune us out’.
-It is also important to back our partners when they ask our child to do something – agree in front of the children and discuss any differences in private.
+Short commands such as ‘Sam, coat’ or ‘Sophie, homework’ can be more easily understood than lengthy explanations.
+Which give our children the chance to ‘tune us out’.
+It is also important to back our partners when they ask our child to do something.
+Where you can – agree in front of the children and discuss any differences in private.

 Our list of forfeits can also help to enforce minor rule-breaking if we say ‘if you do that again, (or carry on doing that) what will be the consequence?’
 However we do need to carry out the consequences if our children choose to continue misbehaving, or they will have no reason to abide by the rules.